DiegoBelfiore1/byesian_concepts/README.md

 ![](./overview.png)

-> This is the work done on a model built by Feng et al. The overall algorithm consists in a ResNet50 trained to extract vectors from pictures.
-Then, basing on the vectors, LLama defines concepts to describe them.

-What this code do?

-This repository proposes different models like the black box ResNET50 with IMAGENET1K_V2 weights and compares them with the bottleneck.
+> This is the work done on a paper published by Feng et al. The repository proposes different models like the black box ResNET50 with IMAGENET1K_V2 weights and compares them with the bottleneck.
+The only models allowed to work on the problem proposed by Feng are proposed by OpenAI.
+The authors claim the open source LLama can be used too, which should not be possible, at least in Italy, where the only LLama models available are "language only".

 1 - First alanalyses the CUB dataset to build a "label.csv" which organizes the overaldata into a subset of 179 elements, labels and four basic concepts in a CSV.
 Script: assemble_cub_birds.py
 2 - Divides the data in train and test (10% of the data) train_test_split.py 3 - Trains ResNet50 for multiclass classification

-Main changes

-I modified the prompts
+##Main Changes

+I allowed LLama to read vectors instead of images.

 ## Starting the experiment